miguinge/wsl_trifles/src/content/Gdrive_for_desktop.md

 Linux kernel version: 5.15.167.4-microsoft-standard-WSL2
 ---

-# Mounting Google Drive for Desktop File System
+# Mounting Google Drive for Desktop File System on *WSL*

 Some user as in this [stackoverflow entry](https://stackoverflow.com/questions/69207755/google-drive-virtual-drive-mount-in-wsl2), gave this workaround.